nirtamir2/talks/2025-06-25/src/slides.md

 </BrowserWrapper>

 <!--
+This is a model of myself that I built, using the same principles

 Here's a more complete example of what you can build.
 This uses everything we've covered - models, materials, physics, interactivity.
 The key insight is that each of these effects is just a few lines of code.